sanguis/getting-started/README.md

 - running your first minikube cluster
 - adding AWS registries
 - adding ingress addon
+- switching from docker desktop to minikubes docker engine
 - Running your first container
 - Building containers
 - Learning what containers are running and removing them